Bayer welcomes judge's call for new trial in $2 billion glyphosate case

 The German drugmaker and chemicals company said in court filings at the time that the massive verdict was based on “inflammatory, fabricated and irrelevant evidence” from the couple’s lawyers.

-(This story corrects to remove reference to misconduct in paragraph 3)
+(This story corrects to remove reference to misconduct in paragraph three.)

 Reporting by Douglas Busvine; Editing by Michelle Martin